zohaibhassan92/Revenue-and-Customers-Behaviour-Analysis-via-Credit-Card-Transactions-Power-Bi-Project/README.md

 The screenshots demonstrate different parts of the project and the Power BI dashboard.

 ## Project Video
-Watch the project video on YouTube: [Project Video](https://youtu.be/KKaOwAJjsS4) [![Project Video](https://img.youtube.com/vi/KKaOwAJjsS4/0.jpg)](https://youtu.be/KKaOwAJjsS4)
+Watch the project video on YouTube:
+[![Project Video](https://img.youtube.com/vi/KKaOwAJjsS4/0.jpg)](https://youtu.be/KKaOwAJjsS4)

 ## FeedBack